Learning in Key Stage 1

 Reading and Phonics

-Children learn to read through specific teaching of key words and strategies to work out unfamiliar words.
-All children take part in a daily Phonics session within the class whereby understanding of initial sounds to building simple words and more complex blends are practised and rehearsed at an ability level appropriate to each child.
-Using the Letters & Sounds Phonics programme our phonics teaching follows a progression of phases which builds understanding, makes links between learning and practises reading and writing spelling patterns.
+Children learn to read through specific teaching of keywords and strategies to work out unfamiliar words.
+All children take part in a daily phonics session within the class whereby understanding of initial sounds to building simple words and more complex blends are practised and rehearsed at an ability level appropriate to each child.
+Using the Letters & Sounds phonics programme, our phonics teaching follows a progression of phases which builds understanding, makes links between learning and practises reading and writing spelling patterns.
 These skills are complemented by group or individual reading.
 However, the enjoyment that can be gained from reading is also encouraged through talking about stories, questioning their comprehension and an emphasis on sharing and enjoying listening to, and reading, favourite books.
-We have a library which enables children to become engrossed in reading and teaches vital library and research skills.
+We have a very well stocked library which enables children to become engrossed in reading and teaches vital library and research skills.
 We hold a regular Book Week, often with a visiting author, through which children learn about specific authors or styles of books and are engaged in reading and writing about them.

 Home and School Reading

 All children are included in group or individual reading sessions.
-Taking into account their ability, children will progress through our finely graded reading scheme books based around a variety of reading schemes.
-It is important that children gain a breadth of reading experience and therefore a range of reading schemes are used.
-Books are organised using the national book band scheme.
+Taking into account their ability, children will progress through our finely graded reading scheme books based on our phonics programme. .
 Pupil progress is assessed continually using specific criteria at every level.
 Children are encouraged to make their own choice of home reading book from within their book band.